grafana/tempo/docs/sources/tempo/getting-started/_index.md

 create and offload spans.

 {{% admonition type="note" %}}
-To learn more about instrumentation, read [instrumentation references]({{< relref "./instrumentation" >}}) to learn how to instrument your favorite language for distributed tracing.
+To learn more about instrumentation, read the [Instrument for tracing]({{< relref "./instrumentation" >}}) documentation to learn how to instrument your favorite language for distributed tracing.
 {{% /admonition %}}

 ## Pipeline (Grafana Agent)